 Fall has officially arrived!

-What comes to mind when you think fall?
+What comes to mind when you think of fall?
 For us, it’s pumpkin patches, falling leaves, and scarecrows.

 If your kiddos love visiting the farms in the fall, they’ll love creating this paper bag scarecrow craft as well!

 Recently, we’ve renewed our excitement about brown paper bag puppets.
 They’re a simple way to make a fun craft out of standard size lunch bags and end up with a new “toy”.